paladin-t/b8/docs/manual.md

 * `Archive.OPEN(path, z)`: opens an archive file
 	* `path`: uses the container directory (parent of "content") of a disk as lookup root
 	* `z`: true for packing, otherwise unpacking
+	* returns true for success
 * `Archive.CLOSE()`: closes an archive file
+	* returns true for success

 * `Archive.PACK(dst, src)`: <!--**asynchronizable**, -->packs from a file or byte array
 	* `dst`: name in archive